Corni33/CarND_P4_AdvancedLaneLines/README.md

-# Adavanced Lane Line Detection
+# Advanced Lane Line Detection

 The goal of this project was to detect the lane line markings of the ego-lane using camera images.
 To achieve this, the following steps were performed: